hhvm/user-documentation/guides/hack/05-functions/30-function-references.md

 Be very careful and deliberate when using these, as they are loosely typed but will throw exceptions for bad arguments.

-<span class="fbOnly fbIcon">In Facebook's WWW repository, prefer using higher
+<span class="metaOnly metaIcon">In Meta's WWW repository, prefer using higher
 level wrappers such as the `HackCallable` class.</span>

 ## Old syntax